Due to the current COVID situation, it may take a little longer to answer your call.

 - You must come alone (unless bringing a child or you are the carer of the patient attending for the appointment)

 - Arrive as close to your appointment time as possible.
 There will be strict control on access and we will ensure social distancing is adhered to

 - Please notify our Patient Services Team of your arrival via our door intercom

 - You must wear a face covering when entering the surgery and for the

-- You may wait outside or in your car to be called instead of sitting in our waiting room if you are early or unable to wear a face covering.
+- You may be asked to wait outside or in your car to be called instead of sitting in our waiting room if you are early or unable to wear a face covering.

 Some of our clinics will be run outside in our car park.
 It is safer for both patients and staff.
 INR testing can be done through the car window.

 If you have any queries relating to an existing, cancelled or deferred referral, please contact our Secretaries by pressing option 5 on our telephone menu.

 All prescriptions are converted to the Electronic Prescription Service.
 You should collect your prescription directly from your nominated Pharmacy.
 All prescription requests should be made online.
 See the prescriptions section on our website for how to do this.

 We appreciate that you may be feeling anxious and frustrated by the change to services.
 Please bear in mind that our Patient Service Team and clinicians are working above and beyond to ensure that all patients in need are looked after and kept safe.